st-vasyl/trmnl-server-go/README.md

 # TRMNL Server Go

 A self-hosted backend for [TRMNL](https://usetrmnl.com/) e-ink display devices (800×480).
-It registers your devices, fetches live data through built-in plugins, renders each screen as a PNG, and serves those images to the devices (per device) on a schedule — no cloud account required.
+It's a single binary self-hosted server without any additional dependencies (except of course fetching data).
+You can run it either as binary or docker container on your local machine or router.

 ## Features